 Wherever possible, and wherever I deem it helpful, I try to integrate technology in to my teaching.
 I have designed, created, and maintained several websites related to many of the courses I have taught.
-The most current website may be found at: pages.pomona.edu/~cmc24747.
+The most current website may be found at: research.pomona.edu/christopher-chinn.
+In my courses I variously employ Sakai (educational software platform), Box (file sharing), Vidgrid (video production and editing), and Slack (communications and project space).
+I plan to use hypothes.is in my freshman seminar.
+In the past, I had experience with the widely-used Blackboard Academic Suite.

 Other uses of technology in the classroom I have employed range from the presentation of visual aids (graphs, charts, digital images, etc.) to the use of interactive online quizzes in language courses (particularly in first-year Latin).
-In teaching Roman Civilization I assembled a web resource page which students could use to access translations of a variety of ancient writers and hence engage in historical research on closely-defined topics.
-I also have extensive experience with the widely-used Blackboard Academic Suite.
+In teaching Roman Civilization, I assembled a web resource page which students could use to access translations of a variety of ancient writers and hence engage in historical research on closely-defined topics.